Sesquicentennial of American Independence Coinage

 The 1926 United States Sesquicentennial Expo

 The nation’s sesquicentennial was going to be celebrated in 1926 in the city that served as the first American capital – Philadelphia.
-The United States National Sesquicentennial Exhibition Commission was organized to plan, maintain and run the Sesquicentennial Exposition in that city.
-The Act of March 3, 1925, chartered the Commission and one million commemorative half dollars and two hundred thousand $2.50 gold quarter eagles to be struck to defray the costs of the Exposition.
+The United States National Sesquicentennial Exhibition Commission was organized to plan, maintain and run the Sesquicentennial Exposition in that city. on March 4, 1925 authorized one million commemorative half dollars and 200,000 $2.50 gold quarter eagles to defray the costs of the Exposition.

-The Mint’s Chief Engraver, John R. Sinnock, and the Commission could not agree on any of Sinnock’s designs so they asked Philadelphia attorney and numismatist, John Frederick Lewis, to submit some sketches.
+When Chief Engraver John R. Sinnock and the Commission failed to agree on his proposed designs, they invited Philadelphia attorney and numismatist John Frederick Lewis to submit sketches for the silver half-dollar.
 The sketches were adapted to meet the coin requirements by Sinnock without any credit going to Lewis for more than 40 years.
+Lewis was eventually acknowledged by numismatic historians, and the Commission of Fine Arts later documentation clarified his role.

 The central vignette on the reverse was the Liberty Bell.
 The periphery of the coin carried the mottoes “SESQUICENTENNIAL OF AMERICAN INDEPENDENCE – HALF DOLLAR” and “E PLURIBUS UNUM” above the bell.
 On the left side of the bell was the date “1776” and on the right was “1926”.